9th8/up-to-date-real-world-haskell/13-data-structures.md

 ::::

 This function returns `Nothing` if passed the empty list.
-Otherwise, it compares the key with the key we\'re looking for.
+Otherwise, it compares the key with the key we're looking for.
 If a match is found, the corresponding value is returned.
 Otherwise, it searches the rest of the list.

-Let\'s take a look at a more complex example of association lists.
+Let's take a look at a more complex example of association lists.
 On Unix/Linux machines, there is a file called `/etc/passwd` that stores usernames, UIDs, home directories, and various other data.
 We will write a program that parses such a file, creates an association list, and lets